ericglau/demo-devex/README.md

 * debug port opened by default at port: 7777, works with any debugger (tested with VS Code and Eclipse)

 ## How to try out liberty:dev mode
-1. Clone this repo `git clone git@github.ibm.com:mp-ls/liberty-dev-demo.git`
+1. Clone this repo `git clone git@github.com:ericglau/liberty-dev-demo.git`

-2. Run `mvn install liberty:dev` to start liberty:dev mode
+2. Run `mvn liberty:dev` to start liberty:dev mode

 3. Enable the mpHealth-1.0 dependency in the pom.xml.
 Notice that the new dependency gets automatically installed.